 Terrace: John Fitzpatrick had ministry for younger believers January 20-28.
 Dave Richards ministered, March 24-31, on Romans 12 and 13.

 Vancouver: The Easter conference was a enjoyed by area assemblies and visitors from a distance.
 The platform was shared by J. Baker, B. Funston, J. Gould, M. Radcliffe, D. Richards, N. Thomson, and Gordon Williams.
 The Bible Readings led by Jim Baker on Galatians 1 and 2 were most profitable.
 The Centenary weekend of the Victoria Drive assembly, April 25-26, went well with good interest from believers, and a number in from the community to hear the gospel.
-Gospel meetings into the second week with David Alves and David Oliver were well-attended, and help from God given nightly.
+Gospel meetings into the second week were well-attended, and help from God given nightly.
 Please continue to pray.
 At the monthly missionary meeting in Carleton, Paul Poidevin spoke of the on-going translation work in Zambia.

 Brandon: The assembly enjoyed two nights of ministry from Bruce Rodgers; Paul Poidevin, visiting with his wife Eunice, reported on the work at Sakeji School in Zambia.

 Fredericton: The McAdam Ave. assembly enjoyed recent visitors for the conference and appreciated very much the ministry of Eric Parmenter, Jim Allen, and Andrew Ussher.
 The gospel was ably preached by Al McCandless, Jon Procopio, and Noel Burden, and the SS lesson by Paul Robertson.
 Recordings of the conference are available from Steve Cassidy (firstname.lastname@example.org).
 Numbers were down a bit from last year but the weekend was very profitable.